Setting Up SerialEM

 When connecting with a JEOL scope on Windows 7, running as Administrator was always needed until recently.
 When SerialEM has to be run as Administrator, if DigitalMicrograph is not also run as Administrator, SerialEM will probably fail to connect to it.
 The alternatives here are to run DM as Administrator or to connect with the socket interface.

 Determining IP addresses on a shared network.
 When the SerialEM setup requires communication between two computers, it may not be straightforward to find out the IP address that is needed.
 A general procedure is to open a Command Prompt window on each computer and run 'ipconfig'.
 Look at the first three numbers in each IP address.
 There should be one pair of addresses where those three numbers match between the computers (often 192.168.0 or 192.168.1).
 You can then test the communication in each direction with the command 'ping' followed by the IP address of the other computer.

 Defining an Environment Variable.
 In several situations, you may have to define a system environment variable to provide information for one of the components that SerialEM connects to.
 The procedure is:

 Shortcuts, Command Line Arguments, and Administrator mode.
-Users should start SerialEM by means of a shortcut on their desktops.
+When users log in to their own accounts, users should start SerialEM by means of a shortcut on their desktops.
 After creating the shortcut, always edit its properties to start in a folder belonging to the particular user.
 That way, each user will have their own settings file, separate from the one that inevitably ends up in the SerialEM folder because someone starts SerialEM by clicking on the program itself.